chainpoint/chainpoint-js/README.md

 The Object will contain:

-`uri` : The URI of the Node(s) the hash was submitted to.
+`uri` : The URI of the Gateway(s) the hash was submitted to.
 This is the only Node that can retrieve this particular proof.

 `hash` : A copy of the hash that was originally submitted that will be embedded in a future proof.
 This allows for easier correlation between hashes submitted and the Hash ID handle needed to retrieve a proof.

-`hashIdNode` : The Version 1 UUID that can be used to retrieve the proof for a submitted hash from the `/proofs/:id` endpoint of the Node it was submitted to.
+`ProofId` : The Version 1 UUID that can be used to retrieve the proof for a submitted hash from the `/proofs/:id` endpoint of the Gateway it was submitted to.

 `groupId` : A Version 1 UUID which is used to group Proof Handles that have the same corresponding hash.
 The groupId can later be used to optimize the proof retrieval process.